Sukumaru/TIMORIS/README.md

 This tool is particularly inspired by:

-The need to detect and characterize specialized tissue structures in kidney, liver, and other organ systems where tubules play a crucial role.
+The need to detect and characterize specialized tissue structures in kidney, liver, germ and other organ systems where tubules play a crucial role.

 The advancements in spatially resolved transcriptomics technologies that provide unprecedented resolution but lack standardized tools for spatial pattern detection.